fromsantanu/BSR-Main/README.md

-# Statistics Topics Commonly Used in Research
+# Statistical Concepts and Techniques Commonly Used in Research

 ## 1. Descriptive Statistics
 - **Measures of Central Tendency (Mean, Median and Mode)**